mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

-**Jan.
-2024** &emsp; One patent of AI-assisted diagnosis for cervical OCT images was issued.
+**Dec.
+2024** &emsp; One paper was accepted by IEEE ICASSP 2025, one paper was published by Elsevier CMIG, and two papers were presented in IEEE BIBM 2024.

 **Nov.
-2023** &emsp; Congratulations to group members who won their scholarship.
+2024** &emsp; Congratulations to Qingbin Wang for defending his PhD dissertation.

-**Oct.
-2023** &emsp; We won the grand prize in the 18th “Challenge Cup” National Undergraduate Curricular Academic Science and Technology Works by Race.
+**Nov.
+2024** &emsp; Our group won the Silver Medal in the 14th "Challenge Cup" Chinese College Students Entrepreneurship Competition.

 ## Short Biography